andreasonny83/RhythmicExcellence/content/plugins/foogallery/README.md

 Update now to support FooVideo and many other improvements!

 ## Changelog ##

+### 1.3.8 ###

+* New : Built in support for FooBox, fixing a lot of issues where FooBox option is not available
+* Fix : More reliable extension active status on extensions listing
+* Fix : More obvious wording for 3rd party plugins when they are not installed

+### 1.3.7 ###

+* Fix : Activation redirect bug showing "Sorry, you are not allowed to access this page."

+### 1.3.6 ###

+* New : Freemius integration!
+* New : Added support for the Responsive Lightbox by dFactory
+* New : New custom class field for an attachment
+* New : Added more system info for better debugging when there are server issues
+* Fix : Visual editor FooGallery edit button
+* Fix : Image Viewer hover effect none now works as expected
+* Fix : Disable HTML caching for randomly ordered galleries

+### 1.2.20 ###

+* New : Force Use Original thumb setting on gallery edit page
+* Fix : PHP warning from thumbnail class since 1.2.19

+### 1.2.19 ###

+* New : Gallery output caching!
+Saves database requests improving load time
+* New : Gallery usage column in admin gallery listing
+* New : Better support for animated gifs
+* New : Hover icons retina support
+* New : Uninstall button on settings
+* New : Save thumb dimensions per attachment. (needed in future versions)
+* Fix : Extensions refactor and many issues resolved
+* Fix : Better retina support for all templates
+* Fix : Colorize / Greyscale CSS filters
+* Fix : Even better wpthumb compatibility

+### 1.2.18 ###

+* Fix : Handle no settings in retina metabox

+### 1.2.17 ###

+* New : Retina support - metabox per gallery and default settings
+* New : Attachment datasources - backend changes for how images are used in a gallery.
+(This will allow for new external sources in the future)
+* New : Caption color settings in Simple portfolio gallery template
+* New : Updated to latest Justified Gallery
+* Fix : Better wpthumb compatibility

+### 1.2.16 ###

+* Fix : Yoast SEO Sitemaps fatal error with deleted galleries
+* Fix : Updating pages with deleted galleries throws php warnings

+### 1.2.15 ###

+* Fix : Album admin CSS issues in WP 4.6
+* Fix : Masonry layout issues in WP 4.6
+* Fix : Media attachment fields not updating
+* Fix : Better support for IE10
+* New : Thumbnail generation test admin notice and settings

+### 1.2.13 ###

+* Fix : Shortcode replacing content in visual editor
+* Fix : Gallery hover effect of None being ignored
+* New : ImageViewer language settings for 'Prev', 'Next' & 'of'
+* New : Setting to use original thumbnails if available

+### 1.2.12 ###

+* Fix : Simple Portfolio missing captions fix

+### 1.2.11 ###

+* Fix : Simple Portfolio undefined function fix

+### 1.2.10 ###

+* New : support for multiple admin JS and CSS assets for gallery templates
+* New : Added setting to choose Caption Description source
+* New : Crop position can be chosen for attachments
+* New : Albums gallery details modal for setting a gallery URL
+* New : Better shortcode preview in editor
+* New : Editor button now supported if multiple editors exist
+* Fix : Better No-Link support for gallery templates
+* Fix : Compatible with Unyson plugin
+* Fix : Compatible with Advanced Custom Fields
+* Fix : Simple Portfolio fixes and tweaks
+* Fix : ImageViewer fixes and better browser compatibility
+* Fix : Changed assets enqueue version to rather use extension version
+* Fix : Album URL fix for permalinks with no trailing slashes

 ### 1.2.9 ###
 * New : Added Image Viewer gallery template